Bulldogs staff, students excited for school year as students return for first day of school

 Wiedeman said the staff are focused on building relationships; providing a safe and caring environment for students, staff and families; and ensuring every student learns at high levels.

-“We say it every day together, but today is a good day to be a Bulldog,” Wiedeman told.
+“We say it every day together, but today is a good day to be a Bulldog,” Wiedeman told the Gering Courier.

-Geil Elementary principal Angela Morris said she was also excited for the start of another school year.
+Geil Elementary principal Angela Morris was also excited for the start of another school year.

-Morris said teaches and staff are also excited to expand their Geil family by welcoming preschool students to the school community.
+Morris said they are also excited to expand their Geil family by welcoming preschool students to the school community.

-Lincoln Elementary principal Pam Barker said it is a privilege to be part of the Lincoln community that strives to build relationships that support students’ academic and social-emotional needs.
+Lincoln Elementary principal Pam Barker said it is a privilege to be part of the Lincoln community that strives to build relationship that support students’ academic and social-emotional needs.

-"Our goal at Lincoln Elementary is to work collaboratively to provide a rich learning environment, foster independent thinkers, and promote a culture of safety and respect," she said.
-"I hope that all children will love school in a learning environment that is positive, safe, caring, as well as a fun place to learn and grow."

-Barker is excited to welcome families back into the building as well with classroom visitations, invitations to open houses and grade-level parent meetings.
+“It is exciting to watch the children as they enter the school building with anticipation in meeting their teacher for the new school year,” Barker told the Gering Courier.
+“The students are ready to develop new friendships and reestablish previous ones.
+Their hugs, smiles and lovable greetings assure me they are eager to learn, ready to start school and proud to be Gering Bulldogs.”

 She welcomed all the Lincoln students in the gymnasium at 8:15 a.m., where she shared the rules of the school.

-As the students arrived for the first day of school, many walked while they talked with their friends.
+As the students arrived for the first day of school, many began to walk and talk with their friends.

 “I liked when we walked around the school,” said Lincoln first grader Jaydyn Albertson.
 “I want to explore the school.”